rbaumgarten/xlt-testsuite-documentation/README.md

 - Demonstration of test automation and test suite structuring.
 - Entry point for test development with fast learning curve.
-- Reuse of collected best practises in other (existing) projectss.
+- Reuse of collected best practises in other (existing) projects.
 - Initial test suite to automate new shops based on SiteGenesis.

 ## Test Suite Description